Prescot

 Prescot is a town and civil parish within the Metropolitan Borough of Knowsley in Merseyside, England.
-Within the boundaries of the historic county of Lancashire, it lies about 8 mi to the east of Liverpool city centre.
+It lies about 8 mi to the east of Liverpool city centre.
 At the 2001 Census, the civil parish population was 11,184 (5,265 males, 5,919 females).
 The population of the larger Prescot East and West wards at the 2011 census totalled 14,139.
 Prescot marks the beginning of the A58 road which runs through to Wetherby, near Leeds in West Yorkshire.
 The town is served by Prescot railway station and Eccleston Park railway station in neighbouring Eccleston.